mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

-Whilst a single psion could, feasibly, control a whole ship, from all the helm positions through to gunnery, it will put an enormous strain on that psion’s capabilities – not least from the amount of Psi points needed to fuel the powers required.
+Whilst a single psion could, feasibly, control a whole ship, from all the helm positions through to gunnery, it will put an enormous strain on that psion's capabilities – not least from the amount of Psi points needed to fuel the powers required.
 For this reason larger ships may have multiple psions, integrated to greater or lesser degrees, to share the workload and allow rest and regeneration.